Environmental, Social and Governance

 Data Security & Privacy

-Omega’s Vice President of Technology is responsible for overseeing our information security program, which we aim to align with industry recognized cybersecurity frameworks.
-In addition, we maintain an Information Security Incident Response Plan, and have established information security/cybersecurity policies that are internally available to all employees.
-We conduct cybersecurity training for all employees at least annually.
-Additionally, we conduct regular cyber risk assessments through our cyber insurance carrier and conduct internal phishing and cyber tests to monitor vigilance of our employees.
-We employ an escalation process which employees can follow in the event an employee notices something suspicious, and conduct periodic assessments by third parties to assess our vulnerability management and security controls and to assist us in identifying and mitigating security risks.
-We generally hold corporate townhalls at least twice a year where employees are encouraged to recommend system changes to mitigate corporate risks; and employees may use an anonymous whistleblower hotline and website to raise potential concerns, threats, and risks.
+Omega’s Vice President of Information Technology manages a team responsible for leading our Cybersecurity Program, which we aim to align with industry standards, and includes an annual risk assessment based on frameworks established by the National Institute of Standards and Technology (“NIST”).
+As part of our program, we maintain and regularly test the effectiveness of our Information Security Incident Response Plan and have established cybersecurity policies that are internally available to all employees.
+We provide cybersecurity training for all directors, officers and employees and periodic additional training of senior management through our cyber insurance carrier and conduct internal phishing and cyber tests to monitor vigilance of our employees.
+In addition, we obtain periodic assessments by third party experts to assess our vulnerability management and security controls and to assist us in identifying and mitigating security risks.
+We generally hold corporate town hall meetings at least twice a year where employees are encouraged to recommend system changes to mitigate corporate risks; and employees may use an anonymous whistleblower hotline and website to raise potential concerns, threats, and risks.

 Our Audit Committee has primary oversight of the Company’s information security and privacy efforts as they relate to financial reporting, and reviews and discusses the program with management quarterly, with the board providing general oversight of information security and privacy.
-Our management team reports to the Board on these efforts at least annually.
+Our management team reports to the board on these efforts at least twice per year.
+Please see Item 1C in our Annual Report on Form 10-K for additional information regarding our Cybersecurity Program.

 Protecting Our Stakeholders